 Ameraucana Chicken Eggs Overview

-- The Science of a Blue Egg: That beautiful blue color isn’t just on the surface.
+The Science of a Blue Egg: That beautiful blue color isn’t just on the surface.
 It comes from a pigment called oocyanin, which is a byproduct of bile.
 This pigment is applied early in the shell-making process and permeates the entire shell.
 So, unlike a brown egg where the color can be scrubbed off, a blue egg is blue all the way through.
 This fascinating trait was inherited from their Araucana chicken breed ancestors from South America.

-- Egg Size: They lay medium-sized eggs.
+Egg Size: They lay medium-sized eggs, though some sources report medium to large.

 At what age do Ameraucanas start laying?